manuelbl/WirekiteWin/README.md

  - [Wirekite](https://github.com/manuelbl/Wirekite) – code for the Teensy board and home of the [Wiki](https://github.com/manuelbl/Wirekite/wiki)
  - [WirekiteMac](https://github.com/manuelbl/WirekiteMac) – the Mac libraries for using the Wirekite in Objective-C or Swift on a Macintosh
  - [WirekiteWin](https://github.com/manuelbl/WirekiteWin) – the .NET libraries for using the Wirekite in C# or VB.NET on a Windows computer  (this repository)

-## Coming soon

-- SPI
-- More options for analog inputs